chuyencungcap/open-api-docs/source/includes/_api_guides.md

  }
 ]
 ```
-* visit category detail to see its attributes like this : [https://api.tiki.vn/integration/v1/categories/20768](https://api.tiki.vn/integration/v1/categories/20768)
+* Visit category detail to see its attributes like this : [https://api.tiki.vn/integration/v1/categories/20768](https://api.tiki.vn/integration/v1/categories/20768)
-* each category have some required attribute like `brand` .
+* Each category have some required attribute like `brand` .
 You have to complete this field base on our example .
 The last choice if you still not have any idea , you can fill some dummy data like `updating` because your product request will be reviewed by TIKI content
 * if you can't find some important attribute in your side but TIKI don't have, please contact TIKI supporter , we will add them into the list while we developing **create attribute endpoint**

 ### 3. Choose your inventory_type from [here](#list-inventory-type) then ask TIKI supporter to get your supplier

+**inventory_type** have to be in registered list.
+If you have only one **inventory_type**, then that method will be picked up so you can ignore this field in payload

+**supplier** is an integer constant describe the location of seller 's storage.
+Each seller can have some supplier but each product must be stored in a fixed supplier

 ### 4. [Create product via endpoint](#create-product) .
 There are some important point need to focus please visit [TIKI product structure](#tiki-product-structure) for more detail :

 ```json